MattGson/Gybson/docs/docs/installation.md

 Define a config file `gybson-config.json` in the root directory of your project.
 This file is only used for code-gen, not for connecting during run-time.
-Change the contents of the file to connect to your data-base.
+Change the contents of the file to connect to your database.

 The `outdir` option specifies where the Typescript files will be output.
 This should be inside of your project source so that the files are transpiled as part of your build.